 We found 8 family medicine practitioners who accept Humana Open Access near Griffin, GA.

 Dr. George Capo practices family medicine.
-His average rating from his patients is 4.0 stars out of 5.
-Dr. Capo is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He is professionally affiliated with WellStar.
 He is a graduate of West Virginia School of Osteopathic Medicine.
-He is affiliated with WellStar.
+The average patient rating for Dr. Capo is 4.0 stars out of 5.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments